ADRC Seminar Series (Zoom): Mehmet Kurt, PhD, Assistant Professor of Mechanical Engineering, UW

 Abstract:

 The human brain is the continuous subject of extensive investigation aimed at understanding its behavior and function.
 Despite an overwhelming interest and major research initiatives on how our brain operates, comparatively little is known about how it functions at the mechanical level.
 Recent findings have directly linked major brain development, mechanisms, and diseases to the mechanical response of the brain both at the cellular and tissue levels.
-Despite clear evidence that mechanical factors play an important role in regulating brain activity, current research efforts focus mainly on the biochemical or electrophysiological activity of the brain, mostly due to the difficulty of probing the brain physically.
+Despite clear evidence that mechanical factors play an important role in regulating brain activity, current research efforts primarily focus on biochemical or electrophysiological activity, largely due to the difficulty of probing the brain directly.

-In this talk, I will present how a combination of novel computational and imaging methods can provide insights into the world of brain biomechanics.
-I will introduce novel neuroimaging tools that can measure and track how the brain moves inside the skull, even during physiological processes.
-Combined with computational modeling and advanced system identification tools, these tools provide important understanding into the spatiotemporal mechanics of the human brain.
-I will demonstrate how studying the motion of the brain in vivo opens up a number of important clinical applications; enabling earlier diagnosis and intervention of brain pathologies such as traumatic brain injury, hydrocephalus, Chiari Malformation, Alzheimer’s disease, and other degenerative diseases.
+In this talk, I will present how a combination of novel computational and imaging methods can provide insights into brain biomechanics.
+I will introduce novel neuroimaging tools that can measure and track brain motion within the skull, even during physiological processes.
+Combined with computational modeling and advanced system identification tools, these approaches provide important insights into the spatiotemporal mechanics of the human brain.
+I will demonstrate how studying the motion of the brain in vivo opens up a number of important clinical applications, enabling earlier diagnosis and intervention of brain pathologies such as traumatic brain injury, hydrocephalus, Chiari Malformation, Alzheimer’s disease, and other degenerative diseases.

 Bio: